 Gary F. Gut (Chairman) is a former strategic management consultant (Bain & Company) and serial entrepreneur (Sound Synergy – chain of retail stereo and video stores, Medivision – national chain of ophthalmic ambulatory surgery centers, Medical Management of America – provider of ophthalmology services, John Harvard’s Brew House – venture capital backed micro-brewery restaurant chain, Rural Cellular, LLP).
 Most recently, Mr. Gut served as the President & CEO of the Boston Foundation for Sight, a pioneering nonprofit institute working to improve the lives of those suffering with complex corneal disease.
 He is former Vice Chairman of the Board of Trustees of Buckingham Browne & Nichols School, a PK-12 independent school in Cambridge, MA and a member of the Advisory Board (and former Trustee) of The Advent School, a K-6 independent school in Boston, MA.
 He received an MBA from Harvard Business School and attended MIT and SUNY Buffalo.
 He and his wife, Patricia Casale, former Vice Chairman of Berklee College of Music Board of Trustees and jazz piano student, reside in Boston and are passionate listeners of jazz, classical and opera music.

-Katharine Pell (Vice Chairman) has been chairman of the board of trustees at CLCS since the school began.
+Katharine Pell (Founding Board Chair) has been chairman of the board of trustees at CLCS since the school began.
 She was Chairman of the Massachusetts Rate Setting Commission in the Dukakis Administration.
 She is a graduate of Bryn Mawr College and the Harvard School of Public Health.
 She lives in Weston.
 While not a musician, she sang in the Bryn Mawr chorus and has a life long love of music.
 She is particularly interested in the inter-relationship of music and learning.

 Robert Grinberg (Treasurer) was educated at the Wharton School and received a JD from the University of Pennsylvania Law School.
 Currently retired, he founded and ran three national travel companies.
 He is a partner in Bluestone Company, a real estate investment management firm, and is on the boards of several other companies.
 He lives in Chestnut Hill.